Configure additional properties

 Select the SharePoint version.

-To communicate with the SharePoint system, ARM uses Microsoft components that are specific to the version of the SharePoint system that is used.
+To communicate with the SharePoint system, Access Rights Manager uses Microsoft components that are specific to the version of the SharePoint system that is used.
 Specifying the correct SharePoint version ensures that all information is shared correctly with the SharePoint system.
 If the configured version of SharePoint differs from the actual version, this may result in incomplete or incorrect data.

 - Determine how many maximum parallel requests the scan will perform.
 The higher the number, the higher the scanning speed and the load on the SharePoint server.